shubik/prometheus_deprecated/README.md

-Heraclitus
+Prometheus
 ==========

-Heraclitus is a simple ORM for Node.js with adapter for MongoDB.
+Prometheus is a simple ORM for Node.js with adapter for MongoDB.

-Because of async nature of database calls, Heraclitus' model constructor always returns a promise (we prefer [Deferred](https://github.com/medikoo/deferred) library), not a model.
+Because of async nature of database calls, Prometheus' model constructor always returns a promise (we prefer [Deferred](https://github.com/medikoo/deferred) library), not a model.
 This promise resolves with model once it is created (e.g. for a blank model, `var user = new UserModel()`), or once it is loaded from database (e.g. if you provide model id, `var user = new UserModel(123)`) or `null` if model was not found.

 ## Defining models: